openstack/magnum/doc/source/user/index.rst

   ========== =====================
   COE        os-distro
   ========== =====================
-  Kubernetes Fedora-atomic, CoreOS
+  Kubernetes fedora-atomic, coreos
-  Swarm      Fedora-atomic
+  Swarm      fedora-atomic
-  Mesos      Ubuntu
+  Mesos      ubuntu
   ========== =====================

   This is a mandatory parameter and there is no default value.